Tony-gh123/logistic-regression-logloss-L2/readme.md

 F1 Score : 0.8509 \
 ROC AUC  : 0.9650

-Our logistic regression model achieved an accuracy of **92.28%** on the on-time/late delivery evaluation set.
+Our logistic regression model achieved an accuracy of **92.28%** on all package delivery predictions.
 At the chosen probability threshold, it correctly flags **88.55%** of all late deliveries (recall), ensuring most truly late packages are identified by the model.
 When the model predicts a delivery will be late, it is correct **81.90%** of the time (precision).
 The resulting F1 score of **85.09%** summarizes this balance between catching late deliveries and limiting false positives.
 Finally, the ROC AUC of **0.9650** (as visualized in the ROC curve) indicates that in **~96.5%** of randomly chosen pairs of on-time and late instances, the model assigns a higher probability score to the late delivery.

 In practice, missing a late delivery (a false negative) is more costly than incorrectly predicting one (a false positive), so we selected a lower decision threshold of 0.35 rather than the default 0.50.
-This increases recall and allows the system to flag a greater proportion of at-risk deliveries earlier, as confirmed by the model's well-calibrated probabilities.
+This increases recall and allows the system to flag a greater proportion of at-risk deliveries earlier.

 <br>